Rebel warning over Syrian ceasefire violations

 UN Security Council vote

-The UN Security Council is expected to vote Saturday on a Russian-sponsored resolution backing the ceasefire arrangement in Syria, as well as supporting the ensuing peace process with Russia and Turkey as guarantors.
+The UN Security Council unanimously adopted a draft resolution on Saturday proposed by delegations from Turkey and Russia that backs the ceasefire arrangement in Syria.
+The resolution supports a peace process with Turkey and Russia serving as guarantors.

 The latest effort comes after previous ceasefire attempts by the international community crumbled.